 - Shave.
 Most guys don't need to shave every day.
 You will find the time interval that is right for your manhood.
 Trimming is enough for a lot of you, so shaving is optional.

 - Shower.
-This is something that should be done daily.
-It’s best if you can do it right after trimming/shaving to get rid of all the irritating hair clippings.
+Showering is something that you should do daily.
+It's best if you can do it right after trimming/shaving to get rid of all the irritating hair clippings.

 - Apply Product.
 Crop Preserver and Crop Reviver are essential to the process.
 Use them daily.
 Now, are you wondering, "Can I put deodorant on my balls?"
 Yes.
 And you should.

 That's all it takes.
 When it's routine, it becomes fast and effortless.
 Still, there's more to male grooming than just your scrotum.
 If you think you're ready to explore the true depths of this topic, we have everything you need at Manscaped.com.